Top 10 Most Influential Albums of All Time

 In an era where almost the only thing being listened to is auto-tuned pop and gutter-level rap, along comes the purest voice in more than a century.

-Most influential album in my life, so gets my vote.
+This is the most influential album in my life, so it gets my vote.

-It was totally a revolutionary for punk music industry.
-I believe its their only album but you can still its effect on todays teenagers...
-Great album from the punk GREAts..
+It was totally revolutionary for the punk music industry.
+I believe it's their only album, but you can still see its effect on today's teenagers.
+A great album from the punk greats.

-There are so many bands that wouldn't exist if this band and this album would not have happened.
+There are so many bands that wouldn't exist if this band and this album had not happened.

-Yes, should be in the top three at least.
-If SMILE had been released in 1966 or '67, it would be in the top three, also
+Yes, it should be in the top three at least.
+If SMiLE had been released in 1966 or '67, it would be in the top three also.

 Surrender to this voice and you will fly.